vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 ## Saturday February 10

-In the early afternoon, I made a trip to downtownn Berkeley.
+In the early afternoon, I made a trip to downtown Berkeley.
 I first went to Citibank for some financial transactions.
 After that, I did my usual food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).